 - High Fees — The basic fee of 0.50% is at the higher end of the robo-advisor fee spectrum, but you can do a lot better.
 For example, Betterment and Wealthfront each charge 0.25% for basic service, and Betterment now offers premium services at annual rates of 0.40% and 0.50%.

 - No Goal Setting — This is a feature offered by Wealthfront, Betterment and Personal Capital, and one that would enhance Wealthsimple’s platform.

 The basic portfolio model of Wealthsimple is solid and not unlike that offered by other robo-advisors in its mix of index ETFs invested in both foreign and domestic stocks and bonds.
 But like some other robo-advisors, the service can benefit by adding investments in commodities and real estate investment trusts in order to provide even broader diversification.

 Wealthsimple excels in that it has no minimum required account balance and that it provides ongoing live customer support.
 The socially responsible option is also an attractive choice for investors who want their investing activities to match their personal beliefs.

-Where Wealthsimple falls down is in its pricing.
+Where Wealthsimple comes up short is in its pricing.
 The annual management fee of 0.50% on balances under $100,000 is at the higher end of the robo-advisor fee range.
-It is virtually double the fees charged by Betterment and Wealthfront.
-Wealthsimple doesn’t offer a product sufficiently strong to justify charging twice the fee of the primary competition.
-This is especially true since they are a newcomer to the U.S. market.
+That’s virtually double the fees charged by Betterment and Wealthfront.
+Wealthsimple doesn’t offer a product sufficiently strong enough to justify charging twice the fee of the primary competition.
+This is especially true since they’re a newcomer to the U.S. market.